top of page

 There is robust evidence that aerobic exercise benefits general well-being.
 Aerobic exercise can improve our physical fitness, emotional health, and social life.
 It can also prevent chronic diseases and allow us to maintain a healthy weight.
 Explore your interests during your graduate school to reduce stress.
 Slow down and take some time to reflect on what is important to you.

-Graduate students experience depression and anxiety 6 times more than the general population.
+Graduate students experience depression and anxiety six times more than the general population.
 If you are facing an emotional and/or psychological problem and need support, contact the counseling and mental health services at your university.
 These professionals can provide resources, support groups, will help you to improve your lifestyle, and counseling sessions to help students assert themselves.

 FEATURED AUTHOR